Our Unique Approach

 right away in patients without symptoms, anemia, or thrombocytopenia.
 This is especially true since newer, more effective, or better tolerated drugs are continuously becoming available or accessible as first-line treatment.

-For patients who require treatment, most patients are treated with chemotherapy and/or targeted drug therapy.
-When treatment is needed, you will have a CT scan and a bone marrow biopsy.
+For patients who require treatment, most patients are treated with targeted drug therapy.
+When treatment is needed, you may need a CT scan and/or a bone marrow biopsy.

 Targeted therapies are drugs that identify and attack specific cancer cells more than normal cells.